jobszarny/HomeLab/README.md

 Lab 1: Network Reconnaissance (Nmap & Nikto)
 Objective

 The objective of this lab is to refine my reconnaissance skills that are used daily by SOC Analysts.
 In this lab I will be setting up a target VM (Ubuntu) then utilizing the tools within Kali Linux to retrieve information about it.
-Some information I will be collecting is the target's IP, nmap scan, and a nikto scan.
+I will be collecting the target's information by using its IP, running an nmap scan, and a nikto scan.
 The results from the lab will be posted with explanations as to how I reached them and anything else needed to be specified as well.

 Skills Learned
 - Network Scanning